JecaTosovic/ConservedWaterSearch/docs/source/HydrogenOrientationAnalysis.rst

 Hydrogen Orientation Analysis
 -----------------------------

 Analysis of hydrogen orientations is used to classify conserved waters into 3 different types: Fully Conserved Water (FCW), Half Conserved Water (HCW) and Weakly Conserved Waters (WCW).
-See :ref:`conservedwaters:theory, background and methods` for more information.
+See :ref:`conservedwaters_theory_background_methods` for more information.

 .. rubric:: Overview